kidGodzilla/mr365-inkplate-display/README.md

 https://soldered.com/product/soldered-inkplate-6plus-with-enclosure-e-paper-display-with-touchscreen-copy/

-## Getting Started with the InkPlate 6 Plus
+## Getting Started with the InkPlate 6 Plus, InkPlate 6 Plus V2, or InkPlate 6 FLICK

 https://www.crowdsupply.com/e-radionica/inkplate-6/updates/getting-started-with-inkplate-6-and-arduino-ide

 https://github.com/SolderedElectronics/Inkplate-Arduino-library

-### Setting up Inkplate 6 Using the Arduino IDE
+### Setting up Inkplate 6PLUS Using the Arduino IDE
-In order to get started with Inkplate 6, follow the steps below:
+In order to get started with Inkplate 6PLUS, follow the steps below:

 1. [Install the Inkplate 6 board definition](https://github.com/e-radionicacom/Croduino-Board-Definitions-for-Arduino-IDE/blob/master/README.md) to add Inkplate 6 Plus as a board in Arduino IDE
 2. [Install the CH340 drivers](https://soldered.com/learn/ch340-driver-installation-croduino-basic3-nova2/) (if you don't have them already)
 3. Install the Inkplate 6 Plus Arduino library from our GitHub repository ([Guide](https://soldered.com/learn/arduino-library/#Kako%20instaliraty%20library?))
-4. Your Inkplate 6 is now ready to go!
+4. Your Inkplate 6PLUS is now ready to go!
 Just select Tools -> Board -> Inkplate 6, choose the correct COM port, and upload your code, cloned from the linked repository

 ## Building and Deploying the Meeting Room 365 app to the InkPlate 6 Plus